moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

     ^ #'Demo-Model-generated'
 ```

-By default the package name will be used as prefix for the generated classes.
+By default the package name will be used as a prefix for the generated classes.
 But we can specify a custom prefix by defining the method `#prefix`.

 ```st